 The default Draft Wizard® strategy is to recommend the best players (based on your cheat sheet and expert voting) available when it's your turn to pick.
 With one of these draft strategies enabled, we will display player suggestions to match that strategy.

-In order to employ specific draft strategies in conjunction with our pick recommendations, click on "More Settings" in the draft room.
+In order to employ specific draft strategies in conjunction with our pick recommendations, click on "Set Draft Strategy" in the draft room.

 Here you can choose common draft strategies or you can create a custom draft strategy using specific rules that you set up.